 - Infertility in males

 - Seizures which can result in stroke and/or death

 The human brain consists of receptors which are utilized to send messages which help to release naturally produced chemicals.
 It just so happens that the human brain includes receptors that are specifically designed to respond to cocaine/crack.
 This means that when these drugs are used, the brain responds by releasing naturally produced chemicals.
 These chemicals are what produced the euphoric effect drug users experience when administered.
 But, because using these drugs interferes with the body’s natural process, these chemicals are eventually not released unless the drug is administered.
 This phenomenon is known as dependence.
 And, the potential for developing dependence with cocaine/crack use is extremely high for even first time users.

 Once dependence forms, addiction is close behind.
 Characteristics of a crack or cocaine addiction include experiencing negative side effects of drug use but continuing use regardless.
-The life of a crack/cocaine addict is one which experiences negative consequences repeatedly, but this does not discontinue drug use.
+The life of a crack/cocaine addict is one that experiences negative consequences repeatedly, but this does not discontinue drug use.
 Fortunately, for those who are experiencing dependency or addiction to crack/cocaine, rehabilitation is successful in helping to obtain a lasting recovery.

 Treating Crack Addiction at Asheville Recovery

 When an individual who is dependent on crack or cocaine ceases to use, withdrawal symptoms occur.
 This happens because the body is used to the presence of the drug.
 Withdrawal symptoms can be both physical and psychological.
 While physical withdrawal symptoms may only last days or a week at most, the psychological withdrawal symptoms of detoxing from crack and cocaine can last months.
 This is why it’s imperative that individuals addicted to crack or cocaine receive professional assistance.